Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 ## Conclusions

+I enjoyed playing around with crypto again, even though I barely went further than passing around keys and calling library functions, it's a big difference to the code I write at my day job.

+I'm also surprised at how easy this was to implement.
+Rust has a really nice ecosystem, and thanks to the work of projects like [`serde`][serde], [`reqwest`][reqwest], and [RustCrypto][rust-crypto], I have all the necessary pieces at my fingertips.
+The hardest bit was deciphering the `blob` parsing code, and that's because it was written in C.

 Oh, and I'm still working on [my dotfiles script][install-py] by the way.

-I know it's massively over-engineered (after all, there's no kill like overkill), but it's quite liberating to know that hitting a single button is enough to install all the software I need, set up the correct keys and config files, and apply little tweaks like a udev rule for rearranging my windows and workspaces when the second monitor is plugged in.
+It's massively over-engineered, but there's no kill like overkill, after all.

 {{% notice note %}}
 Also I'd be keen to hear from you if you are a developer from LastPass!
 What